oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 ## Task 3 : Configure SSH connectivity from ZDM host to source and target DB system

-1. Add Source and Target Database IP and FQDN Details to /etc/hosts.
+1. Add source and target database IP and FQDN Details to /etc/hosts.

    We have to first collect source and target Private IP and FQDN from the console.